kataipan/Job-Scraper/README.txt

-JobScraper - A set of python scripts that crawl job listing from a list of URLs and saves the resuls to a .html file for more convenient browsing.
+JobScraper - A set of python scripts that crawl job listings from a list of URLs and saves the results to a .html file for more convenient browsing.
 A naive web scraper custom built for my personal job hunt, currently set to work on LinkedIn, Jobvector.de and the German indeed.com site.

 BASE FUNCTIONALITY:--------------------------------------------------------------

-A list of URLs built from search terms, locations, radius and website is generated, used for requests and then parsed to form a html list of jobs with the form
+A list of URLs is generated from search terms, locations, radius and websites, used for requests and then parsed to form a html list of jobs with the form

-	[original scrape date]
+	[new/ scrape date]
 	Job Name [links to job ad]
 	Company
 	City

 	[search term/s]

 Jobs are either highlighted green to indicate new jobs, or blue to indicate previously scraped jobs.
 If previously scraped jobs surpass a certain time threshold, they will be indicated as green again.
 This happens to ensure that jobs that are re-advertised are caught as new rather than ignored.

-CONTENTS:------------------------------------------------------------------------
+CONTENTS:-----------------------------------------------------------------------

 - ScrapeJobs_fast	The main script that manages high-level control and has several options for the job-search (see next section).